 Action Time: Each Opening Locks attempt requires 10 seconds (1 Round).

 Preparation: The character must possess lock picks.

 Conflict Rolls: Opening a lock requires a Skill Roll with Craftiness Adjustments.
 Locks have a Threshold that must be overcome by anyone attempting to pick it.
 This Threshold equals 10 plus the lock's Quality Level.
 You can also use the Lock Threshold Table as a rough guideline for gauging this value.

 Lock Threshold Table

 Difficulty Threshold

 Easy 10

 Moderate 15

 Challenging 20

 Hard 25

 Onerous 30

 Legendary 35

 A success indicates the lock opens.
 On a failed roll, the character fails to open the lock.
 If the roll was a Natural Failure, the Overlord should choose one of the options listed below.

 - The character breaks the lock (either by jimmying it, or damaging the lock's internal mechanism somehow).
 The lock remains locked, and cannot be unlocked even with the key.

 - The character attracts unwanted attention.

 - The character triggers a trap on the lock.
 (This option is only available if Overlord agrees that it is reasonable for the lock to actually be trapped.)

 Trade Skills~P

 Physic

 Prerequisites: This skill is obtained exclusively through classes that provide training in it.
 It cannot be learned otherwise.

 Description: This skill teaches the widely varied practice of basic physiology and medicine.

 Ability Type: Utilitarian

 Defaults To: None Base: 96

 Affected Area: Variable Action Time: variable

 Preparation: Variable Range: variable

-D .
-17 .
-11

 Duration: Variable

 Conflict Rolls: Variable.
 The type of Conflict Roll, if any, depends on the acts being performed.

 Other Details: Physic is a very general skill providing a broad overview of all of the known (albeit primitive) physiological and medical techniques known to the ancient and medieval worlds.
 Its practitioner may perform any skill defaulting directly or indirectly to Physic.
-Further, the practitioner knows enough about anatomy, herbs, and firstaid to reasonably handle most medical situations.
+Further, the practitioner knows enough about anatomy, herbs, and first-aid to reasonably handle most medical situations.
 This includes treating illnesses, splinting and setting broken bones, suturing wounds, and performing minor surgical techniques.

 Picking Pockets

-Prerequisites: If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5th rank in this skill.
+Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.

 Description: Thieves use this ability when the itching desire to steal something quick overcomes them.
 It gives them the ability to clandestinely pinch a purse, watch, or article of jewelry from a targeted person without their knowledge.

 Ability Type: Non-Lethal Force

 Defaults To: Sneaking Base: 8

 Affected Area: One mark Range: Touch

 Duration: Instantaneous.